How to create a custom tooltip with JavaScript, HTML, and CSS that is accessible and styled the way you want.

 However, while it is possible to create a tooltip that works without JavaScript then the drawback is that you can’t set automatically the tooltip position that must fit into the visible area.
 See the example when the button is close to the top of the page:

-How a screen reader works with our tooltip (video)
+How a screen reader works with our tooltip

 Do screen readers read tooltips?

 They do read the tooltip, but it all depends on the implementation and what’s being exposed to the screen reader.
-If the tooltip is created correctly, then they should read the tooltip content.
-Just like any other HTML content.

-How does a user access a tooltip?
+How do users access a tooltip?

 Why is it called a tooltip?